bseverns/perceptual-drift/software/control-bridge/README.md

 1. **OSC listeners** soak up altitude/lateral/yaw/crowd/consent values from whatever instruments you throw at port `9000`.
+2. **MIDI intake** mirrors the OSC handlers so CC/Note gestures can ride the same shaping curves.
+Edit `config/mappings/midi.yaml` to point your faders and pads at mapper targets; run the bridge with `--dry-run` to watch those moves bend RC microseconds in real time.
-2. The `Mapper` class shapes those normalized floats into RC-style microsecond values, applying deadzones, expo/linear curves, gains, and trim+jitter bias from `config/mapping.yaml`.
+3. The `Mapper` class shapes those normalized floats into RC-style microsecond values, applying deadzones, expo/linear curves, gains, and trim+jitter bias from `config/mapping.yaml`.
-3. We slam the values into an MSP `SET_RAW_RC` packet and yeet it down a serial line to your flight controller at `115200` baud.
+4. We slam the values into an MSP `SET_RAW_RC` packet and yeet it down a serial line to your flight controller at `115200` baud.
 MSP is literally bytes over UART — sniff it with `screen /dev/ttyUSB0 115200` to see the `$M<` framing.